NHI Number: Format

 The existing range is expected to be exhausted after 2025.
-In 2019, a revised standard introduced a new format of LLLNNLX, where X is an letter check digit (e.g. ABC12DV).
+In 2019, a revised standard introduced a new format of LLLNNLX, where X is a letter check digit (e.g. ABC12DV).
 The new format will be available for allocation from July 2022, and will provide an additional 33,177,600 unique NHI numbers.
 The two formats will co-exist indefinitely, and all administrative and clinical systems will need to support them both.

 All NHI numbers starting with Z are reserved for test purposes.

 Duplicates

 When it has been identified that an individual has been assigned more than one NHI Number, one is deemed to be the primary identifier.
 This is usually done by ranking all assigned numbers in alpha-numeric order and choosing the first one as the primary.

 All other NHI Numbers for the individual within the NHI are then linked to the primary one.